-Purge of Western-minded officers enhanced the coordination between Russia and Turkey in the military level.
-First top-level meeting happened in Ankara on 15 September.
-The meeting was a symbol of the military leg of the normalisation process, which has started first on the political level.
+The purge of Western-minded officers enhanced the coordination between Russia and Turkey on the military level.
+The first top-level meeting happened in Ankara on 15 September.
+The meeting was a symbol of the military leg of the normalization process, which has started first on the political level.
 One of the most important outcomes of the talks is that both top soldiers agree that regional problems can only be resolved through joint initiatives of regional countries as Turkish military sources described the meeting as “fruitful.”

 Military coordination has resulted in some outcomes in the field.
 The parties agreed to form a joint military and intelligence mechanism to coordinate their activities in the Middle East, including Syria.
 With this mechanism, joint operations against ISIS could be started.
-In this case Turkey would be able to make cross-border interventions against PYD forces in North Syria to prevent completion of Kurdish corridor.
-Turkey’s policy moves against PYD in Syria caused politic tensions with US and weakened military coordination.
-It is assessed that Turkey’s disagreements with US over PYD has been exploited by Russia in her advantage.
+In this case, Turkey would be able to make cross-border interventions against PYD forces in Northern Syria to prevent completion of Kurdish corridor.
+Turkey’s policy moves against PYD in Syria caused politic tensions with the US and weakened military coordination.
+It is assessed that Turkey’s disagreements with the US over PYD has been exploited by Russia to her advantage.

 Russian officials said Turkey quietly joined the pool on intelligence sharing created by Russia, Syria, Iraq and Iran.
 This is also in line with Turkish MoD statement suggesting the operation was coordinated with the agreement of Russian, Iranian and even Syrian officials through “indirect communication channels.
 That is a clear example of TAF officials are in daily contact with Russia, Iranian and even Syrian officials.
 However, Turkey’s intelligence sharing with non-NATO countries created concerns over the safety of NATO intelligence network.
 Turkey’s intelligence sharing with non-NATO entities is possible and cannot be controlled at the moment.

-On January 12 2017, Russian and Turkish military officials signed a memorandum on combat flight safety during missions – and agreed to coordinate airstrikes against terrorists in Syria.
+On 12 January 2017, Russian and Turkish military officials signed a memorandum on combat flight safety during missions – and agreed to coordinate airstrikes against terrorists in Syria.
 Al-Bab is an obvious area for these efforts.
 With that Turkish-Russian military cooperation will be observed in the air and on the ground.
-As a result of that cooperation Russian and Turkish aircrafts has reported to start joint operation together in the vicinity of Bab where US UAVs has conducted airstrikes in the previous week.
-The symbolic meaning UAVs and the Russian jets presence in the area clearly indicate that US-Turkish partnership in Syria is weakening which is replaced by Russia.
+As a result of that cooperation Russian and Turkish aircrafts have been reported to start a joint operation together in the vicinity of Bab where US UAVs has conducted airstrikes in the previous week.
+The symbolic meaning of the presence of the Russian jets in the area clearly indicates that US-Turkish partnership in Syria is weakening which is replaced by Russia.

 Security Implications for Europe

-Turkish-Russian military partnership is against the founding principle of the NATO, which is primarily established for collective defence.
-Moreover, during the times when Russia is challenging the European Security with illegal interventions, ie in Ukraine, Turkish-Russian military partnership is a symbol of how Erdogan is irrespectfull to international law and responsibilities.
+The Turkish-Russian military partnership is against the founding principle of the NATO, which is primarily established for collective defense.
+Moreover, during the times when Russia is challenging the European Security with illegal interventions, ie in Ukraine, Turkish-Russian military partnership is a symbol of how Erdogan is disrespectful to international law and responsibilities.
 Turkey’s bilateral military partnership with Russia will likely have negative consequences for her.